Page last updated on 6/3/2021

 We have developed a dedicated page to provide you with information and updates on the COVID-19 vaccine.
 Visit MedMutual.com/COVIDVaccine.

 Benefit information included below applies to all Medicare Advantage plans, fully insured commercial members, Medicare Supplement and individual members.
 For members covered by self-funded plans, benefits may be different, and you should verify your coverage.
 If you have questions about your self-funded plan, contact your employer.

-Medical Mutual is waiving member cost sharing associated with COVID-19 testing and treatment.
+Medical Mutual is waiving member cost sharing associated with COVID-19 testing.
 This applies to services provided by both in-network and out-of-network providers.

 Early Prescription Drug Refills and Mail Order

 Please note: This only applies to members who have Express Scripts as their pharmacy benefit manager through an arrangement with Medical Mutual.

 The Centers for Disease Control and Prevention recommends having at least a two-week supply of any medications you take regularly.
 As a Medical Mutual member, you can get your prescriptions filled as you normally would.
 We will also allow early fills, should you want to receive your medication prior to your next refill.
 Pharmacies have been given the ability to use their judgement to allow an exception and refill prescriptions early.